Chapter 1: The Escape

 Aizen smiled and his eyes glinted softly in the darkness.

 "Very well.
-I accept," he said, nodding, "Release the seal on my powers then, but not the one on the hougyoku."
+I accept," he said, nodding, "Release the seal on my powers then, but not the one on the hogyoku."

-"You do know how to unfuse yourselves, ne?" asked Gin, "I wasn't sure how it could be done."
+"You do know how to separate yourselves, ne?" asked Gin, "I wasn't sure how it could be done."

-"I will see to that," Aizen said, sighing contentedly as the silver haired man shattered the seal on his powers, "You can just gather those three souls you were talking about."
+"I will see to that," Aizen said, sighing contentedly as the silver haired man shattered the seal on his powers, "You can just gather those four souls you were talking about."

 "We should have extras...in case we run into any snags along the way.
 That should take care of any unforeseen circumstances, ne?"

 "So, who is our first target?" asked Aizen, looking around the clearing.

 "You let me worry about that," said the silver haired man, "I'll take you to my hideout, then while you start working on separating yourself from that stone, I will kidnap our first victim.
 I must warn you, though.
 They will be a handful."